pykeen/pykeen/docs/source/tutorial/first_steps.rst

 If the model class structure has changed
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 You will likely see an exception like this one:
-`ModuleNotFoundError: No module named 'pykeen.nn.emb'`
+`ModuleNotFoundError: No module named ...`

 In this case, try to instantiate the model class directly and only load the state dict from the model file.